 - 1. Go to the Network page. - 2.
 Choose Computers and Virtual Machines from the views selector. - 3.
 Select the container that you want from the left-side pane.
-All computers from the selected container are displayed in the right-side pane table.

-- Click the Tasks button at the upper side of the table and choose Uninstall client. - 6.
+All computers from the selected container are displayed in the right-side pane table. - 4.
+Select the check boxes of computers from which you want uninstall the Bitdefender security agent. - Click the S Tasks button at the upper side of the table and choose Uninstall client. - 6.
 A configuration window is displayed, allowing you to make the following settings: - You can opt for keeping the quarantined items on the client machine. - For vShield integrated environments, you must select the required credentials for each machine, otherwise the uninstallation will fail.
 Select Use credentials for vShield integration, then check all the appropriate credentials in the Credentials Manager table displayed below. - 7.
 Click Save to create the task.
 A confirmation message will appear.

 You can view and manage the task on the Network > Tasks page.
 For more information, refer to "Viewing and Managing Tasks" (p.
-191).
+190).